How Much Does Business Automation Cost a Plumber? (2026)

 That's the problem with the question "how much does business automation cost a plumber?"
 The honest answer ranges from about £15 a month to over £1,000 a month for what gets sold as the same thing.
 Without a frame for what you're actually paying for, you've got no way to tell which end of that range you should be at.
 This post is the frame.

 By the end you'll know the real plumbing business automation cost in 2026 across the three main ways plumbers buy it - DIY, off-the-shelf and done-for-you - what each one gets you, where the hidden costs live, and how to tell if a quote you've been sent is a fair price or someone marking up a Calendly subscription.
-If you'd rather skip the reading and see what specifically you should be automating in your own business, the free 2-minute audit spits out a personalised number at the bottom.
+If you'd rather skip the reading and see what specifically you should be automating in your own business, the Planning Leads waitlist is open if you want to be first to test the tool.

 The Three Ways Plumbers Pay for Plumbing Business Automation in 2026